Company Profile

 We are proud of the work we do, the partnerships we have created and the results we achieve for people within our care.
 We are stronger because of our collaborations and our willingness to challenge the status quo through action.

-The Honourable James Wood AO, QC – Pathfinders official patron
+The Honourable James Wood AO, KC – Pathfinders official patron

-Pathfinders is honoured to have the Honourable James Wood AO, QC as their patron.
+Pathfinders is honoured to have the Honourable James Wood AO, KC as their patron.

 Mr Wood is well known for his commission of Inquiry into Child Protection Services in NSW.